giantswarm/docs/src/content/changes/workload-cluster-releases-aws/releases/aws-v16.4.0.md

 title: Workload cluster release v16.4.0 for AWS
 ---

 This release provides a new feature to automatically rotate the Kubernetes API key used to encrypt secret data in etcd.
-It also includes latest version of Calico.
+It also includes the latest version of Calico.

 **Highlights**
 - Automation of the Kubernetes API key used to encrypt secret data in etcd;